29,032′ CLIMBING in 29 DAYS OR LESS

-“Everesting” has become a thing – now part of the global bicycling vernacular.
+“Everesting” has become part of the global cycling vernacular.
 It’s a fairly simple concept, yet brutally challenging: Pick any hill, anywhere in the world, and climb it repeatedly, until you reach the height of Mt.
-Everest at 29,029′.
+Everest at 29,032′.

 How about a challenge for us mere mortals?

-Cyclists get 29 days to climb 29,029′.
-Runners get 50 days.
+You have 29 days to climb 29,032′.
 You can do a non-stop sufferfest; a quad-busting weekend; or take your time and smell the wildflowers.

-6. Acceptable indoor-apps: We’re okay with any of them, so long as you’re using a smart trainer and are being honest regarding your weight.
+7. Acceptable indoor-apps: We’re okay with any of them, so long as you’re using a direct-drive smart trainer and are being honest regarding your weight.

-8. If you previously “Everested” (since April 1) and just wish to purchase the jersey, event registration will have an option for just the jersey.
+8. If you previously “Everested” and just wish to purchase the jersey, event registration will have an option for just the jersey.
 You must send us a strava link or other proof that you did it – and it had to be in ONE RIDE.

 WHAT’S INCLUDED WITH ENTRY:

-2. Everyone who “Everests” earns the Everesting Jersey or Everesting Singlet, by Blackbottoms Cyclewear.
+1. Everyone who “Everests” earns the Everesting Jersey by Blackbottoms Cyclewear.
 Our design includes Tibetan prayer flags: Blue for sky, white for air, red for fire, green for water and yellow for earth.
 Traditionally, prayer flags are used to promote peace, compassion, strength, and wisdom.
-The flags are not intended to carry prayers to gods.
 Tibetans believe the prayers and mantras are blown by the wind to spread good will and compassion into all pervading space.

-Jerseys will be ordered at the end of the Challenge and delivered as soon as we have them (usually 6-8 weeks).
+Jerseys are ordered at the end of the Challenge and delivered as soon as we have them (usually 7-8 weeks).

-4. Everyone who “Everests” in under 150 miles will get an Everesting window sticker and be entered into a drawing to win their choice of either a FREE 2021 Planet Ultra single-day event entry or 30% discount for solo Hoodoo 500 entry.
+7. Everyone who “Everests” in a single day, in under 150 miles, will get an Everesting window sticker and be entered into a drawing to win their choice of either a FREE 2022 Planet Ultra single-day event entry or 30% discount for solo Hoodoo 500 entry.

-Includes Everesting jersey or singlet for everyone who climbs at least 29,029′ in the time limit.
+Includes Everesting jersey for everyone who climbs at least 29,032′ in 29 days.

 Use the Climb Everest button to register with RunSignUp and pay by credit card (includes a small service fee).
 To pay by Venmo or Zelle, download and email this form.
 The email addresses for Venmo and Zelle are at the bottom of the form.